pass-culture/pass-culture-app-native/doc/decision-records/DR002 - label pr that must be read.md

-# Title : DR000 - template
+# Title : DR002 - Provide a label on PRs to help understand the codebase or our practices better

-> Status : Projcet ~~-Proposed - Adopted - Replaced - Withdrawn~~
+> Status : Draft ~~- Proposed - Adopted - Replaced - Withdrawn~~

 ## Decision

-_Explain the decision taken, specifying the choices made and why this solution was chosen._
+Add a specific wording ("To Read" for ex) to new PRs, which must be read by all developers, even those who are not yet here.

 ## Context